Meteor-Community-Packages/Meteor-CollectionFS/README.md

 on the client or server.
 It is similar to the browser `File` object (and can be created from a `File` object), but it has additional properties and methods.
 * A `FS.Collection` provides a collection in which information about files can be stored.
-It also provides the necessary mechanisms to upload and download the files, track upload and download progress reactively, pause and resume uploads and downloads, and more.

 A document from a `FS.Collection` is represented as a `FS.File`.

+CollectionFS also provides an HTTP upload package that has the necessary mechanisms to upload files, track upload progress reactively, and pause and resume uploads.
+This can be swapped for a DDP upload package, but we do not currently recommend using DDP for uploads due to known issues with the current DDP spec and large files.

 ## Getting Started